MasoniteFramework/docs/README.md

 $ craft install
 ```

-Let this install all the required dependencies of Masonite.
+This installs all the required dependencies of Masonite, creates a `.env` file for us, generates a new secret key, and puts that secret key in our `.env` file.
 After it’s done we can just run the server by using another `craft` command:

 ```
 $ craft serve
 ```

 Congratulations!
 You’ve setup your first Masonite project!
 Keep going to learn more about how to use Masonite to build your applications.
+You can learn more about craft by reading [The Craft Command](/the-craft-command.md) documentation.